The Art of the Artichoke

 The artichoke may hold the crown for MIV — most intimidating vegetable—with all its prickly, user-unfriendly construction.
 But really the artichoke is just the edible flower bud of a spectacular giant thistle.
 Underneath their forbidding exterior, artichokes hold a treasure of nutrients.

-According to the American Institute For Cancer Research. non-starchy vegetables like artichokes can help prevent many types of cancer including those of the mouth and throat.
 One medium-size artichoke provides vitamin C, folate, potassium, manganese, and fiber, among other nutritional pluses.
 Artichokes also have digestive benefits; in Italy, artichoke extract is used to make a popular ‘amaro’ digestif.
 So it may be time to add this menacing veg to your cancer fighting diet.

 Artichokes come in two basic sizes, large and small.
 The large ones are great for boiling and steaming.
 They are usually eaten one leaf at a time until you get to the delicious heart.
 The smaller ones are trimmed of their chewy, hard ends and used in sautées, risottos and stews.